SouradiptoC/CodonU/README.md

 Welcome to CodonU!

 This is an integrated package for codon usage analysis.
+For knowing more about motivation and workflow, please read the [Thesis](https://doi.org/10.5281/zenodo.8154433).

 # Functionalities